briansu2004/MyScala/README.md

 - Date and time related methods like getDayOfWeek, getHour, and getMinute are all impure because their output depends on something other than their input parameters.

-## 2022-02-14 BOA iw 2nd

-The overall review is that your code is good!
-The end result (as discussed) is less important than the code quality.

-We'll ask you a bunch of questions pertaining to Scala, Java and your experiences on different projects and such.
-Taking the lead on the interview will be my lead developers (Sean and Leo) – and there will be a behavioral interview section as well.

-Failed!

 ## Scala: CATS

 ```dos